When medications stop working — recognizing the need for a change

 When to Persist and When to Accept

-Sometimes your parent and doctor exhaust reasonable medication options.
+There are times when every reasonable medication option has been tried, and the conversation shifts from controlling a condition to managing comfort and quality of life.
 You've tried several medications and none work well enough or side effects are unacceptable.
 You've optimized doses.
 You've tried combinations.
 You're still not getting the results you want.

 At that point, you have to make peace with what's possible.
 Sometimes medications have limits.
 Sometimes your parent's disease progresses despite our best efforts.
 Sometimes you have to shift from trying to cure or control a symptom to managing it as well as possible and focusing on quality of life.